 Integrated Operator and Credible Partner of Chinese NOCs

-We continue to search for new conventional projects in China, especially in deep offshore exploration where we have a significant technology advantages.
+We continue to search for new conventional projects in China, especially in deep offshore exploration where we have significant technical advantages.
 We are actively exploring new possibilities with CNOOC in China to take advantage of our joint deep-offshore successes in Nigeria.

 Exploring Renewable Energy and Developing Energy Storage

-As the world’s fourth-largest listed producer of natural gas and the second largest liquefied natural gas operator, Total provides LNG to China under long-term contracts and spot sales.
-Total has supplied over 7 million tons of LNG to China since 2010.
+As the world’s fourth-largest listed producer of natural gas and the second-largest liquefied natural gas operator, Total provides LNG to China under long-term contracts and spot sales.
+Total has supplied over 10 million tons of LNG to China since 2010.

 Total and CNOOC signed a Sales and Purchasing Agreement (SPA) for up to 1 million tons in annual sales of LNG for a 15-year period, beginning in 2010.
-In 2014, the parties have set a framework for an additional supply of 1 million tons of LNG per year as well as further cooperation throughout the LNG value chain.
 In 2016, we have signed a pioneer contract to supply 0.5 million tons of LNG per year from 2018 to the private gas distributor ENN.
+In 2018, Total and CNOOC signed an amendment to their existing SPA for LNG supply, the two parties have increased the contract volume from 1 million tons per annum (MTPA) to 1.5 MTPA of LNG and have extended the term of the contract to 20 years.
+In 2019, Total and Guanghui signed a long-term SPA for the supply of 0.7 million tons per year of LNG for a period of 10 years.

 The Group’s recent acquisition of Saft, a global leader in high-tech batteries for industrial applications, will further accelerate our growth in renewables.
 Saft has recently doubled the capacity of its Zhuhai battery plant in Guangdong.